 - Remove the skillet from the heat and transfer the chicken to a plate.

-TIP: For even crispier skin try to maximize the skin directly contacting the skillet by placing a heavy object on top of the chicken.
-A grill press works perfect for this.
-If you don't have a press, wrap the bottom of another cast iron skillet, a heavy pot, or even a brick with foil and place on top of the chicken.
+TIP: To maximize the skin contact, place a heavy object on top of the chicken.
+A grill press works perfectly for this.
+But, if you don't have a press, wrap the bottom of another cast iron skillet, a heavy pot, or even a brick wrapped in foil, and place on top of the chicken.

-Roasting the chicken and potatoes together in the skillet not only cuts down on the dirty dishes, but it also allows the potatoes to soak up some of the juices from the chicken while they cook adding extra flavor.
+Cooking the chicken and potatoes together in your cast iron skillet not only cuts down on the dirty dishes but it also allows the potatoes to soak up some of the juices from the chicken while they cook, adding extra flavor.
+The rest of those tasty juices get used to create the flavorful pan sauce in the end.

 - Add the chopped carrot, celery, and onion to the pan, then place the seared chicken breasts on top.